 Parts of Speech in English Grammar

 When you speak or write a sentence in the English language, all the words in that sentence fall into one of the following categories.
 There are generally Eight such parts in the English language.
 These parts or categories are commonly known as “parts of speech”.
-Some of the words also fall in more than one of these categories.
-Here in this article, we have explained all the nine parts of speech in detail.
+Some of the words also fall into more than one of these categories.
+Here in this article, we have explained all the 8 parts of speech in detail.
 For easy understanding, we have also provided the necessary examples regarding different parts of speech in English Grammar.

 Now as you have understood the basic concept behind the “Parts of Speech”.
 Let us proceed to the details of various parts of the speech.

 Parts of Speech Definition

 The simplest definition for the term parts of speech is as follows:

 “Parts of speech is a term used to describe the traditional class of words in the English language that varies according to the function performed or the idea denoted by those words in a sentence.
 There are 8 parts of speech in English, namely Nouns, Pronouns, Verbs, Adjectives, Adverbs, Prepositions, Conjunctions, and Interjections.

 Parts of Speech chart is a great tool to memorize all the parts of speech in English Grammar with its examples and definitions.
 Go through the parts of the speech chart below for a better understanding of parts of speech.
 Even if you understand the parts of speech well, this chart will help you to quickly revise all the parts of speech.